How Many Guys Should You Talk To On Tinder? (3 Tips To Follow)

 Eventually, there will come a time when you will need to stop flirting with all of your matches or otherwise cease communication altogether.
 This can be a seriously awkward situation to navigate, and there is no easy way around it.
 You should make an effort to avoid hurting people’s feelings without relenting on your intentions to stop flirting or chatting.
 Do not ghost anyone, even if you think it is the only way to avoid hurt feelings – it is not.

 Practice texting etiquette.
-Be clear with your intentions, be honest, but do not mistake being honest with abrasiveness.
+Be clear with your intentions, be honest, but do not mistake being honest for abrasiveness.
 Simply acknowledge the time you spent together – either chatting or hanging out – and let them know that you enjoyed getting to know them but that you are looking for something else.

 This is a great example of how you let someone down easily.